MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Service for provisioning big data clusters
 * Handles the creation and configuration of instances that meet the parameters set for cost and performance
   * The cluster can be comprised of hundreds of EC2 instances running big data software (e.g. Apache Spark, Apache Hadoop)
+* Offers a fully-managed deployment option to handle the details of cluster configuration

 # OpsWorks
 * AWS-managed Chef and Puppet configuration tools